danthurston/ML-ClassificationAlgorithm/README.md

-# ML-Classification_Algorithm
-Machine Learning Classification Algorithm
+# Machine Learning Classification Algorithm

 ## Introduction
 For this assignment the task was to develop, define and utilize a machine learning classification algorithm.
 The algorithm was ultimately to be used to find the percentage of spam in a data set of thousands of emails.
 Once this had been achieved, the following task was to apply n-fold cross validation to the algorithm to test its effectiveness across the whole dataset.
 Lastly, statistics regarding the accuracy of the algorithm are output for a final evaluation.